kristianlm/acorn/README.md

   [Chipmunk]: http://chipmunk-physics.net/
   [chicken-bind]:(http://wiki.call-cc.org/eggref/4/bind)

-# [Chicken Scheme] bindings for [Chipmunk Physics]
+# [Chicken Scheme] bindings for [Chipmunk]

 Give your chicken some physics!
-This API currently follows the [original C-API](http://chipmunk-physics.net/documentation.php) closely, which thus is probably your best source of information.
+This API currently follows the [original C-API](http://chipmunk-physics.net/documentation.php) closely, which thus is probably your best source for information.
 It is in Alpha stage because:

 * It's just a wrapper around C functions (Scheme should allow for a much easier API)
 * Its [chicken-bind] dependency needs some love and care